awsdocs/aws-sdk-for-javascript-v3/doc_source/setting-up-node-on-ec2-instance.md

    This displays the following message that shows the version of Node\.js that is running\.

     `Running Node.js VERSION`

 **Note**
 The node installation only applies to the current Amazon EC2 session\.
-Once the Amazon EC2 instance goes away, you have to re\-install Node again\.
-The alternative is to make an Amazon Machine Image \(AMI\) of the Amazon EC2 instance once you have the configuration that you want to keep, as described in the following topic\.
+If you restart your CLI session you need to use nvm again to enable the installed node version\.
+If the instance is terminated, you need to install node again\.The alternative is to make an Amazon Machine Image \(AMI\) of the Amazon EC2 instance once you have the configuration that you want to keep, as described in the following topic\.

 ## Creating an Amazon Machine Image \(AMI\)<a name="setting-up-node-on-ec2-instance-create-image"></a>